How to Spend 4 Day on Maui (Spring Itinerary)

 Nestled near Nakalele Point, the blowhole is a beautiful destination to observe from the road or hike to if you spend a day near the rugged northwestern tip of Maui.

-The views of “erupted” geyser where seawater trapped in an underwater cave freed itself in an explosive column of water that could reach up to 100 feet in the air were almost out of this world.
+The views of the “erupted” geyser where seawater trapped in an underwater cave freed itself in an explosive column of water that could reach up to 100 feet in the air were almost out of this world.
 We saw a similar phenomenon on Kauai a few years ago.

 TIP: While awe-inspiring, the blowholes can be dangerous, especially if, forgoing any common sense, you try to get too close or look down into the hole.
 People fell down the blowhole to their death in the past.
 The luckiest of them were launched into the air and broke some bones.